gohugoio/hugo/content/troubleshooting/faq.md

 **Note:** The answers/solutions presented below are short, and may not be note be enough to solve your problem.
 Visit [Hugo Discourse](https://discourse.gohugo.io/) and use the search.
 It that does not help, start a new topic and ask your questions.
 {{% /note %}}

+## Can I set configuration variables via OS environment?

+Yes you can!
+See [Configure with Environment Variables](/getting-started/configuration/#configure-with-environment-variables).

 ## How do I schedule posts?

 1. Set `publishDate` in the page [Front Matter](/content-management/front-matter/) to a date in the future.